-Continue to advance BlueHub priorities around inclusive excellence, including: (1) increasing efforts that effectively support marginalized communities and holding ourselves accountable by assessing the impact of our work in those communities, and (2) pursuing internal initiatives that continue to build an inclusive, unified and empowered team.
+Continue to advance BlueHub priorities around inclusive excellence, including: (1) increasing efforts that effectively support lowincome communities and holding ourselves accountable by assessing the impact of our work in those communities, and (2) pursuing internal initiatives that continue to build an inclusive, unified and empowered team.

-Racial and economic equity are enduring values at BlueHub.
-BlueHub was founded to address damage wrought by decades of predatory lending that resulted in racially and economically segregated communities.
+Economic opportunity is an enduring value at BlueHub.
+BlueHub was founded to address damage wrought by decades of predatory lending that resulted in economically segregated communities.